OVI / DUI Lawyer for Bellefontaine, Ohio

 Sentencing For DUI/OVI

 Ohio has minimum and maximum sentences for DUI/OVI convictions.
-For a first offense (within ten years), the sentence includes a jail term of three days to 180 days, a driver license suspension of six months to three years, and a fine of $375 to $1,075.
+For a first offense (within ten years), the sentence includes a jail term of three days to 180 days, a driver license suspension of one year to three years, and a fine of $375 to $1,075.
 Those parts of the OVI sentence are mandatory.
 In addition to the mandatory parts of the sentence, the court has the option of ordering probation, an ignition interlock system, and yellow license plates.
 If a person is convicted of additional OVI offenses within a ten-year period, the mandatory penalties increase.
 For a summary of the possible sentences in OVI cases, please see the table on the ‘DUI/OVI Penalties’ page.

 The Next Steps In Your DUI/OVI Case